CARPETLIGHT GmbH, Schleestrasse 12,

 (1) Unless otherwise provided for in these GTCS, including the following provisions, we shall be liable according to the relevant statutory regulations in the event of breach of contractual and non-contractual duties.

 (2) We shall be liable for damages – on whatever legal ground – in the case of intent and gross negligence.
-In the case of simple negligence, we shall only be liable
+In the case of simple negligence, subject to a lesser degree of liability according to legal provisions (for example, care in own affairs (“Sorgfalt in eigenen Angelegenheiten”)) we shall only be liable

 (a) for any damage resulting from injury to life, body or health,